Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

 Module *Machine_X64.jai* contains useful routines for 64-bit Intel x86 machines.

 ## 28.1 Examples of using AVX and AVX2 SIMD operations
+These are some basic SIMD Vector Code for a few 32-bit floats together at the same time. .x means to adding 4 floats at the same time, while .y indicates adding 8 floats together at the same time.

 See *28.1_assembly.jai*:
 ```c++
 #import "Basic";